vdubyna/vdubyna.github.com/_posts/2012-09-26-catch-errors.md

 ---
 layout: blog_entry
-title: "Magento: catch errors"
+title: "Magento: Errors and exseptions"
 ---

-Magento: Catch errors and warnings.
+Magento: Errors and exseptions.
 ===================================

 This is rather dificult for developers who are not familiar with magento ecosystem